mnshankar/SphinxQL/readme.md

 ```php
 public function get($name=null, $key='id')
 ```
-where $name is either
+where $name is either:

-1. null
-	The function simply returns an array of ID's
+1. null - The function simply returns an array of ID's

-2. An eloquent model
-	The function returns an EloquentCollection containing table rows matching the ids
+2. An eloquent model - The function returns an EloquentCollection containing table rows matching the ids

-3. A string representing a table name
-	The function returns an array of rows from the table specified (using DB::table('name'))
+3. A string representing a table name - The function returns an array of rows from the table specified (using DB::table('name'))

 The $key parameter can be used to change the primary key column name (defaults to 'id')